Serving 1-Hour Radius of Pittsburgh

 - Optional Clay Paw Print and/or Fur Clipping by request FREE

 - Have your zip code ready (for example 15237)

 - Dr. Barb Karner, Dr. Dave Sherer, and Dr. Mary Ann Bender service a 1-hour radius of Pittsburgh

 Email Pet Loss At Home Pittsburgh

 “I can not thank you enough for the valuable service you provide.
-Dr. Karner came to my home within an hour.
+Dr. Karner came to my home to do a deed that I was dreading, yet knew was inevitable.
+She was there within an hour.
 She euthanized my 17 year old chihuahua in my dog’s own home surrounded by all her favorite sounds and smells.
 I have recommended your services to several people that are facing the same situation.
 Dr. Karner deserves a raise!
-She was wonderful!”
+This has to be a terrible job and she was wonderful!”

 “Dr. Karner came to our home on short notice to help us send our beautiful 15 year old boy Buddy to the rainbow bridge.
 Her compassion for our situation was wonderful.
 With such a hard decision to make, we were so glad that someone like Dr. Karner was here with us.
 The mementos she left us with in giving us his lock of fur and his beautiful paw print will always be cherished!
 The card she send a few days later touched our hearts.
 Thank you so much Dr.Karner for your compassion during the toughest decision we had to make.
 I will recommend to anyone who has to make this dreadful decision.”